opensentiment/website/content/en/docs/project/contribute.md

 ## Core Tool Development
 [`opensentiment/opensentiment`](https://github.com/opensentiment/opensentiment)

-The heart of the project is the OpenSentiment tool, powered by AI models like Falcon and GPT NeoX.
+The heart of the project is the Open Sentiment tool, powered by AI models like Falcon and GPT NeoX.
 We're in need of contributors with a background in machine learning to assist with model fine-tuning, testing, and improvement.
-Your work here will directly shape the capabilities of OpenSentiment.
+Your work here will directly shape the capabilities of Open Sentiment.

 ## Model Training/Finetuning